🌙

 "There are some problems involved with implementing unforgeable costliness on a computer.
 If such problems can be overcome, we can achieve bit gold.
 This would be the first online currency based on highly distributed trust and unforgeable costliness rather than trust in a single entity and traditional accounting controls.
 Hal Finney has implemented a variant of bit gold based on a tamper-evident computer plug-in card, for which remote users can verify what code is running on the card."

-This passage shows that Szabo's dream was for Bit gold to be the first P2P, decentralized online currency.
-It also demonstrates that Hal Finney's RPOW was one of Szabo's key inspirations.
-Additionally, in a famous 2011 blog post titled, "Bitcoin What Took Ye So Long," Szabo equates the early ideas of Bitcoin to Bit gold:
+As shown, Szabo's dream was for Bit gold to be the first P2P, decentralized online currency.
+This passage also demonstrates that Hal Finney's RPOW was a key inspiration for Szabo.
+Further, in a famous 2011 blog post titled, "Bitcoin What Took Ye So Long," Szabo equates Bitcoin's early ideas to Bit gold:

 "The short answer about why [Bitcoin] took so long is that the bit gold/Bitcoin ideas were nowhere remotely close to being as obvious [as] gwern suggests."

-For context, Gwern is a Satoshi researcher and programmer.
+For context, Gwern is a Satoshi researcher, programmer, and writer.
 The timing of Szabo's blog post is fascinating.
 May 2011 was the same month Satoshi sent has last emails to core developers — according to Nathaniel Popper, a former New York Times journalist, who described this in a 2015 article about Szabo being the likeliest candidate:

 "[Bit gold] would greatly benefit from a demonstration, an experimental market (with e.g. a trusted third party substituted for the complex security that would be needed for a real system).
 Anybody want to help me code one up?"

-The Bitcoin whitepaper was released 6 months later, raising intriguing questions about whether Szabo received any private messages.
-The above revelation is outweighed by a far more intriguing comment that Szabo made in the same comment section (discussed next).
+The Bitcoin whitepaper was released 6 months later, raising intriguing questions about whether Szabo received any messages.
+This revelation is outweighed by a far more important comment that Szabo made in the same comment section (discussed next).

 Bit gold vs Bitcoin comparison